juanpovedapl/DevOps-Bootcamp/README.md

  - In the section "Run analysis on your project", select "Other (JS...)"

- - You're now ready to work with sonarQ.
+ - You're now ready to work with SonarQ.

 ![SonarQ project](/resources/img/SonarQ_project-creation.gif)